aloyrs/coding-notes/languages-frameworks/programming-languages/java/advanced/functional-programming.md

+# Functional Programming

+Pure functional programming follows these principles:

+- No internal state or side effects

+- Uses pure functions (same input → same output)

+- Emphasizes higher-order functions (functions that take or return other functions)

+"Functional programming is about writing functions that take inputs and return outputs without changing anything outside the function — no modifying global variables, just working with the arguments passed in."

 # When to use functional programming paradigm?

 Use functional programming when you want to write cleaner, more concise code that focuses on what to do rather than how to do it, especially for processing collections or streams.